backdrop-contrib/colorbox/readme.md

 Colorbox is a light-weight, customizable lightbox plugin for jQuery 1.4.3+.
 This module allows for integration of Colorbox into Backdrop.
-The jQuery library is a part of Drupal since version 5+.

 Images, iframed or inline content etc. can be displayed in a overlay above the current page.